Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Smoothing functions

 For \eqref{orip}-\eqref{orip-2}, a stochastic gradient for the smoothing function $\tilde{\psi}_{\mu}$ at $x$ is

-where $\xi$ is the random vector following a certain probability density $p(\xi)$ over the support set $\Xi$, and $\tilde{\mathbf{H}}_{\mu}(x,\xi)$ is a smoothing function of $\mathbf{H}(x,\xi)$ in \eqref{orip-2}.
-For \eqref{orip} with $h$ defined in \eqref{max}, a stochastic gradient for the smoothing function is
+where $\xi$ is the random vector following a certain discrete or continuous probability density $p(\xi)$, and $\tilde{\mathbf{H}}_{\mu}(x,\xi)$ is a smoothing function of $\mathbf{H}(x,\xi)$ in \eqref{orip-2}.
+For \eqref{orip} with $h$ being defined in \eqref{max}, a stochastic gradient for the smoothing function is

+where $i$ is a random vector whose probability is $p_{x,\mu}(i)$ in \eqref{maxgrad} for $i\in \mathbb{I}_q$.
+For \eqref{orip} with $h$ being defined in \eqref{Emax}, a stochastic gradient for the smoothing function is